 - He helped create the first subscription library in the Colonies, called the Library Company of Philadelphia.

 - He bought the struggling Pennsylvania Gazette and made it profitable.

-- He created the famous “Join or Die” political cartoon, which was published in the Gazette on May 9, 1754, has been attributed to Franklin.
+- The famous “JOIN, or DIE.” political cartoon, which was published in the Gazette on May 9, 1754, has been attributed to Franklin.

 - HIs testimony helped repeal the Stamp Act in 1766.